vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 ### How do I create a Level 2 file?

 <details><summary>Click to expand or collapse answer</summary></p>
-There is a separate step-by-step guide with instructions for this: [tinyurl.com/Level2aanmaken](https://tinyurl.com/Level2aanmaken).
+There is a separate step-by-step guide with instructions for this: [tinyurl.com/Level2creation](https://tinyurl.com/Level2creation).
-There is also an English version of this: [tinyurl.com/Level2creation](https://tinyurl.com/Level2creation).
+There is also a Dutch version of this: [tinyurl.com/Level2aanmaken](https://tinyurl.com/Level2aanmaken).
 </details></p>

 </li><li>